falkosch/edu.schwabe.multi-tenancy-webapp/README.md

 ## What to Learn from this Project

-The development of this project took me about 3-4 months (probably more) work time, which includes the Bitbucket and Jenkins pipeline, unit tests, high test coverage, set up of a good toolchain for maintaining clean build scripts code and clean app code.
+The development of this project took me about 3-4 months (probably more) work time, which includes the Bitbucket and Jenkins pipeline, unit tests, high test coverage, set up of a good tool chain for maintaining clean build scripts code and clean app code.
 The whole set up went through many cycles of changing the setup over and over again.
 I am quite happy with the current results now and hope it will help others finding a good setup for their tenancy based projects.

 Although the setup is using AngularJS, it can surely be adapted to contain React, Angular, VueJS or ES6+ tenancy apps as well.
 For mono repositories containing Angular apps, I would rather recommend using [nrwl/nx](https://github.com/nrwl/nx).
 It is a little bit more powerful than lerna and integrates well with the "set up, maintaining and extending the app via CLI" approach of Angular.